morelinq/MoreLINQ/README.md

 ### EquiZip

 Returns a projection of tuples, where each tuple contains the N-th element from each of the argument sequences.
+If the two input sequences are of different lengths then a exception is thrown.

 This method has 3 overloads.